Strachu/syslog-framework-logging/README.md

 * If we fail to retrieve the process id a NILVALUE is sent instead of 0.

 Aside from fixing the aforementioned bugs the changes should be transparent to any RFC 5424 compliant syslog server implementation.

+#### 2.2.0
+* Support for sending messages by UNIX domain sockets.
+* Support for custom transport procotol implementations.